kvvloten/samba_integrations/openvpn_privacyidea/README.md

 EOF
 ```

-- Copy `pam-openvpn` to `/etc/pam.d/openvpn`

-- Create a service-account in Samba
+- Create a service-account in Samba (or skip if you re-use the account created for SSHD + Privacyidea)

 ```bash
 # On one of the DCs: